aosabook/500lines/pedometer/chapter/chapter.md

 Taking the dot product in our Parser class is straightforward.
 We add a @dot_product_data instance variable, and a method, dot_product_parsed_data, to set that variable.
 The dot_product_parsed_data method iterates through our @parsed_data hash and calculates the dot product with collect, and sets the result to @dot_product_data.

 TODO: Code block from parser2.rb

+### Step 3: Filtering our data series

+Again, back to the mathematics for some signal processing 101.

+TODO: Basics of filtering, Chebyshev filter specifically

+Following the pattern from steps 1 and 2, we add another instance variable, @filtered_data, to store the filtered data series, and a method, filter_dot_product_data, that we call from the initializer.

+TODO: Code block for parser2.rb

+The filter_dot_product method initalizes the data series by setting the first two elements to 0, and then iterates through the remaining element indeces in @dot_product_data, applying the Chebyshev filter.

+Our Parser now takes string data in the separated format, converts it into a more useable format, isolates movement inthe direction of gravity through the dot product operation, and filters the resulting data series to smooth it out.

+Our parser class is useable as is.
+We can take a simpled data series, below, and pass it through out parser:

+TODO: Add lines from parser3_test.rb to show functioning parser.

+However, our parser only takes data in the separated format.
+What happens if we only have data in the combined format, and we need to separate it ourselves?

+### Enhancing our parser to accept combined data